Temiloluwa/sagemaker_auto_mpg/Blog.md

 I consider logging metrics a bit complex in Sagemaker in comparision to other frameworks.
 These are the steps involved in capturing custom training metrics:

 1. Create a logger that streams to standard output `(logging.StreamHandler(sys.stdout))`.
-The stream logs are automatically captured by AWS cloudwatch.
+The streamed logs are automatically captured by AWS cloudwatch.
 2. Log metrics based on your predetermined format e.g metric-name=metric-value.
 3. When creating the estimator that runs the training script, a regex pattern that matches your metric logging format must be given to the `metric_definition` parameter.